stoeffn/stoeffn/content/posts/persistent-history-tracking-in-core-data.md

 And thank you, dear reader, for baring with me to the end!
 I hope you enjoyed my first "real" blog post :)

+If you did, I would be honored if you gave my website a star on [GitHub](https://github.com/stoeffn/stoeffn)!

 As a bonus, you can find a fully working implementation below, which I developed for _StudApp_.
 Use it as you like!

 ## My Implementation